-- Monies may be used to enhance existing service points; work with other County and District/Borough/City Councils, voluntary and other services, eg NHS, to establish joint community facilities or create a new mobile library stop or build a new library in the case of the largest developments. - Additional requirements, which may include expansion of existing buildings, and/or furniture, technology and stock, will be directly proportional to the increase in the projected population of the specific area.
+- Monies may be used to enhance existing service points; work with other County Councils, districts, voluntary and other services, eg NHS, to establish joint community facilities or create a new mobile library stop or build a new library in the case of the largest developments. - Additional requirements, which may include expansion of existing buildings, and/or furniture, technology and stock, will be directly proportional to the increase in the projected population of the specific area.